-A new development for small businesses and startups will be constructed at Atlanta’s westernmost MARTA station, officials announced this week.
+A new development for small businesses and startups will be constructed at Atlanta’s westernmost MARTA station, officials announced recently.

 Fourteen repurposed shipping containers will provide about 6,500 square feet of affordable retail and office space at H.E.
 Holmes MARTA Station, according to a press release.
-Mayor Kasim Reed, Invest Atlanta and MARTA presented The iVillage at MLK project at the MARTA station Monday.
+Mayor Kasim Reed, Invest Atlanta and MARTA presented The iVillage at MLK project at the MARTA station on Dec.
+18.

 Eloisa Klementich, president and CEO of Invest Atlanta, said she’s looking forward to the day when the site is filled with local entrepreneurs.